 - Once the butter is ready then it's time to add in your salt and dried herbs (I used rosemary this time), roll it into a log ( or pop into ramekins or a butter dish etc) and leave to chill!
 Voila you have homemade herb butter!

 - * Although It's possible to use double cream, I'm using raw organic milk from grass-fed cows for this recipe, due to its additional health benefits, and simply collected the top layer of 'cream' from the milk.
 This naturally seperates when the milk is chilled and sits on top, so is easy to collect.

 - ** Additionally, I know that some people put some iced water into the blender with their butter after the intial drain and blend for a further 30 seconds then draining and pressing the liquid out and repeating the process that way twice.

 - This homemade butter can then be stored in the fridge for up to 3 weeks.
-Although it may only last up to a week if you haven’t properly rinsed it.
-Alternatively, it can be frozen too for 6-8 months!
+Although it may only last up to a week if you haven't properly rinsed it.
+Alternatively, it can be frozen too for up to 6 months!